-It is the beginning of May, and most people are now several weeks into some version of at-home social distancing.
-For many people there is hardship, danger, and loneliness, and we are collectively having to face the harsh reality of not knowing what is going to happen.
+It’s the beginning of May, and most people are now several weeks into some version of at-home social distancing.
+Friends, families, and communities are finding ways to celebrate while social distancing.
+For many people there is hardship, danger, and loneliness.
+We are collectively having to face the harsh reality of not knowing what is going to happen.
 For some, however, this experience has predominantly involved increased quality time with family, self-care, and rest.
-Life continues to move forward, and as such, we are navigating how to celebrate milestones when we cannot be physically together.
+Life continues to move forward.
+As such, we are navigating how to celebrate milestones when we cannot be physically together.

 Utilize Technology to Connect

 When planning a celebration for yourself or others, remember that connection is key.

 Free video chatting services are available over a variety of platforms.
 Find ways to connect with loved ones whether through setting up a virtual party time or making individual plans with people you care about.
 Utilize social media to organize group conversations.
 If you need creativity tips, search online for what others are doing around the world.
 Between senior parades, balcony concerts, and care package drop-offs, people everywhere are finding inventive ways to care for each other, and they are frequently sharing it online.
 Browse around and pick up some fun ideas for ways to celebrate while social distancing.